Dog Bite Lawyers in Philadelphia

 Helping Families Find Peace of Mind Following an Animal Attack

 Dog bite injuries can be extremely traumatizing, both physically and emotionally, and can even result in fatalities.
 According to the CDC, approximately 4.5 million dog bites occur in the US each year, with children between the ages of 5 and 9 as the most frequent victims.
-Our Philadelphia dog bite attorneys work tirelessly to aid you and your family in recovering the money you need for medical bills as well as the compensation you deserve.
+Our Philadelphia personal injury attorneys work tirelessly to aid you and your family in recovering the money you need for medical bills as well as the compensation you deserve.
 We fight… We win!

 Contact us for a free consultation on your case!
 Our team is eager to help you.

 As is the case in any personal injury accident, seeking medical attention is the first priority.
 First, make sure to get to a safe place and wash the wounds with soap and water.
 Use antibiotic cream and cover with a bandage if it is a minor wound.
 For a deep wound, apply pressure with a sanitary dry cloth and go to the emergency room.
 If you feel faint or woozy, call 911 for an ambulance.
 Even a small bite can lead to infection or disease.

 After receiving the necessary medical attention, it is important for you to contact the police.
 It may be possible that the animal has a history of aggression, and the police may already be investigating the owner for negligence.
 Even if this is the animal’s first attack, the police must be notified to file a report to protect potential future victims.
 Additionally, the police may find that the owner has not followed certain animal laws that led to the dog bite and deem it necessary to prosecute the owner.

 Finally, animal control should be notified to quarantine the animal if necessary.
 Your local animal control agency may also determine it appropriate to conduct their own investigation as well.